9 prisoners regain freedom in Imo - Vanguard News

 By Chidi Nkwopara

-The lucky inmates included Anayo Akuneme, Paul Okoro, Chimaobi Nwosu, Ifeanyi Ekezie, Solomon Igbosoroeze, Chukwuka Emeribe, Onyinye Ekegha, Emmanuel Christopher and Eze Maduabuchi.
+The lucky prisoners included Anayo Akuneme, Paul Okoro, Chimaobi Nwosu, Ifeanyi Ekezie, Solomon Igbosoroeze, Chukwuka Emeribe, Onyinye Ekegha, Emmanuel Christopher and Eze Maduabuchi.

-He recalled that when a similar exercise was conducted late last year, no fewer than 29 inmates were set free.
+He recalled that when a similar exercise was conducted late last year, no fewer than 29 prisoners were set free.

 “The jail delivery exercise would continue after the Easter break.
 I have no doubt that what we are doing today will ultimately add up to the people’s happiness during the Easter festivities”, Justice Nnadi said.